Key Takeaways:

 PRO TIP!

-If your warehouse or floor staff have informal workarounds for certain products, such as moving them to the back or skipping cycle counts, that is a signal.
+If your staff have informal workarounds for certain products (like moving them to the back, skipping them during cycle counts, or routinely marking them down just to move them), that is a signal.
 Products that are difficult to manage are often not worth managing.

 How to Conduct a SKU Rationalization Analysis